 How Long Can You Stay?

-If your application is allowed, you can stay for a maximum of 1 month.
+If the decision-maker grants your application, you can stay for a maximum of 1 month.

 What You Cannot Do When in the UK